freifunk-berlin/berlin.freifunk.net/README.md

-├── .github/workflows           # Config for pipelines to test and deploy ├── archetypes                  # Template for new content ├── content                     # Pages as markdown files ├── layouts/partials            # Reusable elements
+├── .github/workflows           # Config for pipelines to test and deploy ├── archetypes                  # Template for new content ├── content                     # Pages as markdown files ├── layouts                     # Reusable elements
 ├── static                      # Images and videos
-├── themes                      # Theme, integrated via submodule └── apache                      # Server configs
+└── themes                      # Theme, integrated via submodule
 ```

 ## Deployment

 The website is deployed automatically via GitHub actions.
 The main branch is at [berlin.freifunk.net](https://berlin.freifunk.net).
 The other branches could be accessed via `dev.berlin.freifunk.net/<BRANCH_NAME>/`.

 The actions are defined in `.github/workflows` and could be configured with [GitHub variables and secrets](https://github.com/freifunk-berlin/berlin.freifunk.net/settings/secrets/actions).
-The configurations for the production and development webserver are in the `apache` directory.
+The content is served with [caddy](https://caddyserver.com/) on the Freifunk servers.
+The configurations for the production and development webserver are in the [Caddyfile](https://github.com/freifunk-berlin/ansible/blob/main/templates/Caddyfile_website.j2) as part of the ansible setup.

 ## Data fetching